Julio Cobos: Vice Presidency: 2007–2011

 Cobos was asked by Cristina Fernández de Kirchner to stand as her running mate in 2007 heading the Front for Victory slate.
 He accepted her offer and was consequently expelled by the UCR in July 2007.
 Having won the election, Cobos was sworn in as Vice President in December 2007.

 Cobos, as Vice President and President of the Argentine Senate, cast the deciding vote rejecting an increase in grain export taxes.
 This controversial bill had led to economic and social instability in Argentina, with mass protests both for and against the government.
 Cobos had been expected to back President Fernández de Kirchner.
 "I think today is the most difficult day of my life", Cobos said.
 "They tell me I must go along with the government for institutional reasons, but my heart tells me otherwise.
 May history judge me, my vote is not for, it's against."
 Cobos has said that the move defused tensions in the country between farmers and the state.

 Cobos managed to escape an attempted carjacking.

 Cobos refused to step down, while Fernandez had not asked for his resignation, as his approval rating has been double that of hers in some polls.
 Cobos criticized her decision to nationalize more than $25 billion in private pension funds as premature and would only create more doubts among investors about the stability of Argentina's investment climate.
 Kirchner, in response, said publicly that every morning his wife asks him, "What vice president did you stick me with, Nestor?"

-Some parts of the media have considered him a potential presidential candidate for president in the 2011 elections since the raise of his public image during the voting in the Congress, though other parts of the media do not agree on that saying his image is falling abruptly.
+Some parts of the media considered him a potential presidential candidate for president in the 2011 elections since the raise of his public image during the voting in the Congress, though other parts of the media did not agree, saying his image was falling abruptly.
 Cobos initially maintained a quiet position about the topic, and declared his intentions to be candidate by the beginning of 2010.

 In July 2010, he returned to the Radical Civic Union headquarters, where he was greeted by party officials Gerardo Morales, Ernesto Sanz, Ricardo Alfonsín and Oscar Aguad.
 They agreed to work on a plan to govern the country towards the 2011 full term elections.